Methodology

 Net Zero Tracker scope

-The Net Zero Tracker collects information on targets for net zero emissions (and similar aims) pledged by countries, cities, states/regions/provinces (hereafter 'regions' for short), and companies.
+The Net Zero Tracker collects information on targets for net zero emissions (and similar aims) pledged by countries, states/regions/provinces (hereafter 'regions' for short), cities, and companies.

-2. All cities with population greater than 500,000
+3. All cities with populations greater than 500,000

-4. All of the 2,000 largest public companies
+4. All of the 2,000 largest publicly-listed companies, as detailed in the Forbes Global 2000 list

 Data collection